-Should You Include References in Your Resume
+References in Your Resume

 As a rule of thumb, you don't need to include references in your resume.
 The truth is, every inch of your resume is valuable real estate, so you'd be better off using that space to highlight your skills or achievements.
 However, if the employer explicitly says within the job listing that they'll want to speak with your references, it would be appropriate to include them on your resume.